Science Department Frequently Asked Questions

 How do I know if I am ready to take anatomy and physiology?

-You need to make sure that you have taken the prerequisites, which are listed in the course description section of the website.
-You may also want to take an assessment test to determine how strong your academic prerequisites are (assessment test will be provided as a pdf).
+You need to make sure that you have taken the requisites, which are listed in the course section of the website.
+You may also want to take this brief test to assess the strength of your academic prerequisites.

-Is BIO 112 ever offered in the fall?
+Is BIO 112 ever offered in the summer?

 Does Durham Tech offer a nutrition course?

 Yes.
-Starting in Spring 2014 we will be offering BIO 155 (Nutrition) as an online course.
+We offer BIO 155 (Nutrition) as an online course.